hmlndrr/ENIT-CTF-Web-Writeups/1.Feminist/Writeup.md

 ## Flag
 > ENIT{th3_best_g0_gir1_moM3nt_1_sAw_waS_in_tHe_boys}

-I Recommand watching the show is top notch.
+I Recommand watching the show.
+It is top notch.

 ![](feminist.jpeg)